cul/dlst-studio/_pages/faq.md

 permalink: faqs
 ---

+Below are a few questions we often receive about the Columbia University Libraries Studio.
+{: .lead}

 ### What kinds of events does CUL Studio usually host?

 CUL Studio is designed for ethical, sustainable, collaborative, <abbr